racker/salus-oracle-agent/README.md

 where:
 - `interval` : an integer specifying the interval of package collection, in seconds.
 - `type` : indicates the type or oracle monitoring to be started.
 Values must be one of the following "oracle_rman", "oracle_tablespace", or "oracle_dataguard"
-- `filePath` : This filePath is the location of where it is expect to find the files associated with the database names.
+- `filePath` : This filePath is the location where the agent expects to find the files associated with the database names.
 - `databaseNames` : This is a list of the names of the databases that should be monitored.
 These are expected to be .txt files of the same name as in this list in the filePath provided.
 - `errorCodeWhitelist` : this parameter is only valid for oracle_rman configurations.
 This is a list of expected error codes in the output file.
 If those error codes are discovered then it will be removed from the response